 - Once you’ve selected the correct ISO file, tap on Create.

-- Wait for the tool to extract the ISO file and then click on add more to add another ISO file.
+- Wait for the tool to extract the ISO file and then click add more to add another ISO file.

 After the process is finished, click on Done and exit YUMI.
 That’s it.
 You can now boot from your USB drive with the Linux distributions or system tools you selected.
 An important thing to remember is to disable Secure Boot if you used the YUMI UEFI version.
 Moreover, the UEFI version isn’t backward compatible with the standard YUMI application.
-Nonetheless, if you followed the steps above, you should not face any issues during the process.
+Nonetheless, if you follow the steps above, you should not face any issues during the process.

 Having created a multiboot USB, you should also install Ubuntu on Windows 10 to enjoy dual boot.